Chima Ihekwoaba

-Chima Ihekwoaba (born November 3, 1988) is a former professional Canadian football defensive end for the Montreal Alouettes of the Canadian Football League.
-He was drafted 14th overall by the Alouettes in the 2010 CFL Draft and signed with the team after spending time with the NFL's Detroit Lions.
+Chima Henry Ihekwoaba (born November 3, 1988) is a Canadian former professional football defensive end for the Montreal Alouettes of the Canadian Football League.
+He was drafted 14th overall by the Alouettes in the 2010 CFL draft and signed with the team after spending time with the NFL's Detroit Lions.
 He played college football for the Wilfrid Laurier Golden Hawks.

 Professional career

 Detroit Lions

-Ihekwoaba signed with the Detroit Lions on May 2, 2010, on the same day that he was drafted 14th overall by the Alouettes in the CFL Draft.
+Ihekwoaba signed with the Detroit Lions on May 2, 2010, on the same day that he was drafted 14th overall by the Alouettes in the CFL draft.
 He was released by the Lions at the end of the NFL's preseason on August 30, 2010.

 Montreal Alouettes

 On September 15, 2010, it was announced that Ihekwoaba had signed a contract with the Montreal Alouettes.